TritonDataCenter/rfd/rfd/0055/README.md

 ## Detailed Design For A Process-Oriented View Of Mounts

-### The mount list
+### Overview

 The existing global mount list of vfs's which is chained off of `rootvfs` will continue to be maintained.

-The `proc_t` structure will be extended to add a pointer to the namespace for that process.
-When a process forks, the new child will point to the same namespace.
+The `proc_t` structure will be extended to add a pointer to the mount namespace for that process.
+When a process forks, the new child will point to the same mount namespace.
 The namespace must be reference counted so it can be removed when the last process referencing the namespace has exited.

-A namespace is essentially a list of mounts visible to the process.

-For performance reasons during lookup, we only want to deal with the current process's namespace.
-We do not want to find and search multiple namespaces during lookup, but this means mount entries must be duplicated into multiple namespaces during mount operations.
-Handling for this is discussed in this design.
-Since mount operations are much rarer than lookup operations, this is the best choice for performance.
+We must be able to quickly determine which mounts are visible from a process's namespace.
+This is needed for various reasons, such as `/proc/self/mounts` as used in lx.
+Within the namespace will be a list of mounts that are visible to that namespace.

+The `vfs_t` structure will be extended to include a list of namespaces for which the mount is visible.
+The `vfs_t` structure will also be extended so that we can support a list of different filesystems mounted on the same mountpoint (from different mount namespaces).

+In summary, we'll have pointers from a mounted filesystem `vfs_t` to all of the namespaces which can 'see' that mount, and we'll also have pointers from all of the namespaces to the `vfs_t` mounts that those namespaces can 'see'.

+### New and Modified Structures

-Because a mount entry can be present in many different namespaces, we cannot use an approach with embedded vfs_t list pointers like we currently do with `vfs_zone_next` and `vfs_zone_prev`.
+Because a `vfs_t` entry can be visible in many different namespaces, we cannot use an approach with embedded `vfs_t` list pointers like we currently do with `vfs_zone_next` and `vfs_zone_prev`.
 Instead, we'll define a namespace-specific vfs list structure which would point to a single vfs entry.
-This structure will also contain information about how the vfs is being used by this specific namespace.
+This structure will also contain flags for how the vfs is managed by this specific namespace.
+Instead of an actual list, we use an AVL tree indexed by the `vnode_t` on which the vfs is mounted.
+This allows for fast traverse during lookup and is described in detail in section *Handling mountpoints during lookup*.

     typedef structure mntns_ent {
-        list_node_t    mnse_link;
+        vnode_t       *mnse_vnodep; /* mountpoint vnode */
         uint_t        mnse_flags;   /* mointpoint flags - described below */
-        uint_t         mnse_gen;   /* generation number */
-        struct vfs     *mnse_vfsp; /* pointer to the vfs visible to the NS */ } mntns_ent_t;
+        vfs_t         *mnse_vfsp;   /* pointer to the vfs visible to the NS */
+        avl_node_t    mnse_avl;
+    } mntns_ent_t;

-The `mnse_flags` and `mnse_gen` members are described in section "Tracking MS\_SHARE, MS\_SLAVE and MS\_PRIVATE per namespace and mount".
+The `mnse_flags` member is described in section *Mount Propagation*.

 The namespace structure referenced by the `proc_t` will look like this:

     typedef structure mntns {
         uint_t       mntns_cnt;        /* reference count */
         krwlock_t    mntns_lock;       /* lock protecting members */
-        list_t       *mntns_mntlist;   /* list of mounts visible to proc. */
+        avl_tree_t   *mntns_mounts;    /* avl tree of mounts visible to NS */
-        mntns_t      *mntns_parent;    /* pointer to parent namespace */
-        list_t       *mntns_children;  /* list of direct child namespaces */
-        list_node_t  mntns_link;
     } mntns_t;

-For mount operation propagation across namespaces, each namespace must maintain a pointer to it's parent namespace in the hierarchy and a list of direct children of the namespace.
-The `mntns_parent` and `mntns_children` members are used for this.

-When a process creates a new `mount` namespace, a new `mntns_t` will be created and all of the `shared` mount entries will be duplicated into the new namespace.
-The reference count on the namespace that the process was previously associated with must be decremented.
-The `mntns_parent` for the new namespace should point to the previous namespace the process belonged to.
-The new namespace should be added to the `mntns_children` list of the original namespace as well.
+The `proc_t` will get a new pointer to the mount namespace for that process.

-When the last process referencing a namespace exits, the `mntns_parent` and `mntns_children` may need to be updated if the process is in the middle of a chain of namespaces.
-All children now need to point at the parent namespace of the exiting process.
-That namespace should also inherit all of the children in the exiting process's `mntns_children` list.
+    mntns_t	*p_mntnsp;

+The `vfs_t` is modified to hold a list of namespaces which can "see" that mount.
+In addition, the `vfs_t` is modified to support a chain of vfs's on the same mountpoint.
+For example, if two different namespaces have two different mounts on `/tmp`, the first mount is the one referenced by the `v_vfsmountedhere` on the underlying vnode.
+The second mount is chained off of the first `vfs_t`.

+    typedef structure vfsns_ent {
+       list_node_t    vfsns_link;
+       mntns_t        *vfsns_mntnsp; /* pointer to a NS seeing this mount */
+    } vfsns_ent_t;

+Within `vfs_t`:

+    list_t       *vfs_nslist;     /* list of namespaces seeing this mount */
+    struct vfs   *vfs_mnt_next;   /* next VFS on the same mntpnt */ struct vfs   *vfs_mnt_prev;   /* prev VFS on the same mntpnt */

-### Maintaining the mount list
+### Maintaining the two mount lists

-The mount list is updated during a `mount` and `unmount` syscall.
+The `vfs_t` and `mntns_t` mount lists are updated during a `mount` or `unmount` syscall.

 It is helpful to reiterate the following points:
  1. A true local filesystem can only be mounted once.
 We must use `lofs`,